** Please Note:

 "Blessed are You, Lord our God, Ruler of the Universe,

-A Jew is a member of the Sinai Covenant with its 613 Mitzvot (Commandments) established between the One True G-d and the descendents of Avraham and Sarah through our Teacher Moshe, as recorded in the Torah.
+A Jew is a member of the Sinai Covenant with its 613 Mitzvot (Commandments) as established between the One True G-d and the descendants of Avraham and Sarah through our Teacher Moshe, as recorded in the Torah.
 It is vital to understand this.
-The Most Sacred Name was revealed to our people in order to enhance the intimacy of our Covenant (Devarim 6:3).
-The Beloved and the beloved are in a most unique relationship often referenced as a "husband and wife."
+The Most Sacred Name was revealed to our people to enhance our Covenant's intimacy (Devarim 6:3).
+The Beloved and His Covenant people are in a unique relationship, often referenced as a husband and wife, a bridegroom, and a bride.

-Those who are not members of this ancient extended family are known as Gentiles (Hebrew: goyim).
-Those Gentiles who worship the G-d of Israel only are encouraged to embrace the Sheva Mitzvot B'nei Noach (the Covenant of Seven Laws given to Noach and his descendents).
-Both groups are fully accepted by the G-d of all the Earth.
+Those who are not members of this ancient extended family are known as Gentiles (Hebrew: goyim) or members of other nations.
+Those Gentiles who worship the G-d of Israel only are encouraged to embrace the Sheva Mitzvot B'nei Noach (the Covenant of Seven Laws given through Noach and his descendants).
+The God of all the Earth fully accepts both the Jews and the Righteous of the Nations.
+The Jews may be thought of as the Nation of Priests (Exodus 19:6) that is supposed to assist the other nations in coming to the True God.

 The Giver of the Eternal Covenant has revealed a Personal Name.
 That Name is utterly sacred and is not to be spoken nor written lightly.
-Which is to say, without specific intention and purpose.
-Those who desire HaShem's blessings will honor His Sacred Name because they honor Him.
+The Rabbis teach that without specific intention and purpose.
+Those who desire HaShem's blessings are to honor His Sacred Name because they honor Him.
 HaShem and His Name are echad (One).
-He is exalted throughout all existence, and throughout all of time and space!
+This phrase has deeply mystical implications.
+He is exalted throughout all existence and throughout all of time and space!
+There is nothing apart from nor independent of the Holy Name.

 The Torah warns:

-This is a stern warning "for the Lord will not hold blameless anyone who takes His Sacred Name LIGHTLY.
-Our rabbis note that merely speaking the Sacred Name without good cause and proper attention brings about the displeasure of HaShem (may it never happen to us!).
-This is because the absolute Oneness of HaShem is all inclusive.
+This is a stern warning for Adonai will not hold blameless anyone who takes His Sacred Name LIGHTLY.
+Our rabbis note that merely speaking the Sacred Name without good cause and proper attention brings about the displeasure of HaShem (may it never happen to us!) because the absolute Oneness of HaShem is all-inclusive.
 In other words, HaShem and His Name are eternally One in ways we can not begin to fathom.
 To dishonor the Sacred Name is to dishonor the Named One.
 There is no Oneness like His Oneness!

-It is true that in early biblical history the Sacred Name was spoken more freely, however by the Second Temple Period (530 BCE to 70 CE) uttering the Name became much less common as our elders began to grasp its utter holiness more completely.
-Eventually only the High Priest spoke the Sacred Name and that only once a year as he stood before HaShem in the Holy Place begging for the forgiveness of our people.
-Judaism is not static, its an ever evolving Path.
-As time passes our sages realize ever more clearly just how sacred the Name is and how important it is to honor it.
+In early biblical history, the Sacred Name was spoken more freely; however, by the Second Temple Period (530 BCE to 70 CE), uttering the Name became much less common as our elders grasped its utter holiness more completely.
+Eventually, only the High Priest spoke the Sacred Name, and that only once a year as he stood before HaShem in the Holy Place, begging for Divine forgiveness for our people.
+Judaism is not static, its an ever evolving Life Path.
+As time passes, our sages realize more clearly just how sacred the Name is and how important it is to honor it.
 They also saw how easily the Name might be unintentionally "taken lightly" and sought to prevent this serious error.
-With the destruction of the Second Temple in 70 CE its utterance was banned in order to honor and preserve its sanctity more completely.
+With the destruction of the Second Temple in 70 CE, uttering the Name was banned to honor and preserve its sanctity more completely.

-In addition, according to the vast majority of Rabbinic authorities the correct pronunciation of the Sacred Name has been lost.
-Some blame this method of protection, pointing out that without uttering the Name we forgot how to do so properly.
+In addition, according to the vast majority of Rabbinic authorities, the correct pronunciation of the Sacred Name was lost and has yet to be recovered.
+Some blame this protection method, pointing out that we forgot how to pronounce it due to overprotecting its holiness.
 I disagree.
-Understanding that HaShem controls all things, we conclude that because of our collective sinfulness (not our protection of the Sacred Name by this method) we lost both the Beit HaMikdash (House of the Holy, the Second Temple where the Name was rightly uttered) as well as the correct pronunciation of the Name.
-When HaMashiach ben David arrives he will restore both the Temple and the knowledge of the Sacred Name so the priests of the Third Temple will again be able to utter HaShem's praises properly.
-Until then, while there are many guesses as to the proper pronunciation, the truth is no one knows for sure.
-Therefore ALL attempts at pronouncing the Name, regardless of intention, are incorrect and hence prohibited until the coming of HaMashiach.
+Understanding that HaShem controls all things, we conclude that because of our collective sinfulness (not our protection of the Sacred Name by this method), we lost both the Beit HaMikdash (House of the Holy, the Second Temple where the Name was rightly uttered) as well as the correct pronunciation of the Name.
+When HaMashiach ben David arrives, he will restore both the Temple and the knowledge of the Sacred Name so the priests of the Third Temple will again be able to utter HaShem's praises correctly.
+Until then, while there are many guesses regarding proper pronunciation, no one knows.
+Therefore, ALL attempts at pronouncing the Name, regardless of intention, are incorrect and hence prohibited until the coming of HaMashiach.

 It is also true that not everyone agrees with this rabbinic injunction, however history has shown that when the Sacred Name is commonly spoken it is seldom handled with the honor it deserves, as many people on Social Media make abundantly clear on their pages!

 Of course, balance is needed in all things.
-We do not want to view the Sacred Name as something to be feared (awed yes, but not feared), nor to view it with superstition, which might make it as an idol.
-HaShem brings life and freedom not superstition and bondage.
-At the same time due to our deep respect for HaShem (literally "The Name") we avoid uttering it, acknowledging our unworthiness to do so.
-This includes using the Four Hebrew Letters individually as a name which is also specifically forbidden.
+We do not want to view the Sacred Name as something to be feared (awed, yes, but not feared), nor to view it as a superstition that might make it an idol.
+HaShem brings life and freedom, not superstition and bondage.
+On the other hand, due to our deep respect for HaShem (literally "The Name"), we avoid uttering it, acknowledging our inability to do so correctly.
+Included in this is using the Four Hebrew Letters individually as a name, which is also specifically forbidden.

 The Sacred Name is: יהוה

-The Hebrew Name transliterates as the English letters: Yod, Hay, Vav, and Hay or YHVH -- blessed be He for all eternity.
-Despite the claims of some the proper pronunciation of this four letter Name is uncertain.
-Volumes have been written by both Jews and non-Jews alike seeking to support the diverse theories on the proper pronunciation.
-When HaMashiach comes he will reveal it, until then, the debates will continue (although debating this seems disrespectful to the Name as well in my opinion).
+The Hebrew Name transliterates as the English letters: Yod, Hay, Vav, and Hay or YHVH or YHWH – blessed be He for all eternity.
+Despite the claims of some, the proper pronunciation of this four-letter Name is uncertain.
+Jews and non-Jews have written many volumes seeking to support diverse pronunciations.
+When HaMashiach comes, he will reveal it.
+Until then, the debates will continue (although debating this seems disrespectful to the Name as well, in my opinion).

-Even if we knew for sure how to pronounce the Sacred Name the rabbinic ban against doing so would still be in place.
-There would be little practical benefit to this knowledge.
+Even if we knew for sure how to pronounce the Sacred Name, the rabbinic ban against doing so would remain in place.
+This knowledge would have little practical benefit and innumerable possibilities to dishonor it.

 The Sacred Name is Unique